-For a definitive diagnosis of a breast lump or an abnormality discovered on a mammogram or an ultrasound, a biopsy is necessary.
-There are two kinds, a surgical biopsy which is performed by a Breast surgeon and is performed in an Operating room and a minimally invasive outpatient biopsy done under ultrasound guidance.
+A biopsy is necessary for a definitive diagnosis of a breast lump or an abnormality discovered on a mammogram or an ultrasound.
+There are two different types of biopsies.
+First is a surgical biopsy.
+A Breast surgeon in an operating room performs this.
+The second type is a minimally invasive outpatient biopsy done under ultrasound guidance.
 The latter may be carried out using a thin needle called a fine needle aspiration, this is used to sample tissue from an abnormal lymph node in the armpit.
-In the breast we mostly use the core biopsy needle to obtain satisfactory samples that allows a definitive diagnosis.
+In the breast, we mostly use the core biopsy needle to get satisfactory samples that allows a definitive diagnosis.

 At the Woman’s Clinic, we offer a minimally invasive ultrasound-guided breast biopsy procedure.
-Tissue samples are collected percutaneously under ultrasound guidance.
-Percutaneous biopsy means using a needle that passes through the skin after numbing the skin and tissue around the mass with a local anesthetic injection.
-Mammography and ultrasound detect many non-cancerous abnormalities in the breast and a breast biopsy is the only way to determine if the growth is cancerous.
-An ultrasound-guided breast biopsy uses soundwaves to accurately locate the solid lesion or abnormality.
-Next, it tissue samples are collected using a needle for further analysis by a pathologist under a microscope.
+We collect tissue samples percutaneously under ultrasound guidance.
+Percutaneous biopsy means using a needle that passes through the skin.
+After the numbing of the skin and tissue around the mass with a local anesthetic injection.
+Mammography and ultrasound detect many non-cancerous abnormalities in the breast.
+As a result, breast biopsy is the only way to determine if the growth is cancerous.
+This particular biopsy uses soundwaves to accurately locate the solid lesion or abnormality.
+Next, is the collection of tissue samples using a needle.
+Then further analysis of the tissue by a pathologist under a microscope.

-This procedure is minimally invasive and an effective less traumatic and less expensive alternate to a surgical biopsy and generally takes 10-20 minutes to perform.
+This effective procedure is minimally invasive.
+It’s also less traumatic and a less expensive alternative to a surgical biopsy.
+Ultrasound-guided biopsies generally takes 10-20 minutes to perform.
 Both the puncture site on the skin and the tissue around the tumor get anesthetized before the procedure.
 Sampling happens under real-time ultrasound guidance to optimize tissue sampling.
 A clip is deployed once satisfactory samples are collected.
-A dual-view mammogram is utilized to document clip placement within the abnormality undergoing biopsy.
+The use of a dual view mammogram helps document clip placement within the abnormality undergoing biopsy.

 Ultrasound guided core needle biopsy of a solid tumor in the breast